TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 C. Upon receipt of a complete application, board staff shall process the application and issue the expedited license to a qualified applicant within 30 days.

-D. If the applicant is not a qualified applicant as defined by this rule and has a potentially disqualifying criminal conviction or the board may have other cause to deny the application pursuant to 61-14A-7 NMSA 1978:
+D. If the applicant is not a qualified applicant as defined by this rule and has a potentially disqualifying criminal conviction or the board may have other cause to deny the application pursuant to Section 61-14A-7 NMSA 1978:

 (1) the matter of the applicant’s application shall be submitted to the board for consideration and action at its next available regular meeting;